ssuingchen/sentiment_analysis/README.md

 ## Library
 - pip install vaderSentiment

+## Glove
-### RNN models used Glove Embeddings, and the file is not provided in this repository.
+RNN models used Glove Embeddings, and the file is not provided in this repository.

 ## BERT